jellyfin-archive/jellyfin-blog/content/posts/client-videotape.md

 Videotape is a free lightweight video player for both Windows 10 & Xbox.
 Their new 3.0 version now supports Jellyfin!
 <!--more-->
-This new version brings support for Jellyfin.
-It is a native UWP application with a strong focus on design and usability.
+Videotape is a native UWP application with a strong focus on design and usability.

 Just to name a few features:
 - Direct play almost all files, both from Jellyfin and other local files